fruegger/aoc/README.md

 ---
 ### Day 7
-The day before yesterday, I advocated profusely that wasting memory space is an art to be trained and perfected.
-Loud acclamations failed to echo, heads did surprisingly not nod accondiscendently and hands did not clap.
+The day before yesterday, I advocated profusely that wasting space is an art to be trained and perfected.
+Loud acclamations failed to echo, heads did surprisingly not nod accondiscendently and hands were not clapped in any audible applause.

 To cut a long story short ... the world was unimpressed, unconvinced uand vastly unaffected, hence my change of heart: maybe memory frugality is not the worst of virtues.
 Today I therefore persist in my quest for imbecile coding and will steer in the diametrally opposite direction; I'll pack as much as I can into as little memory as I can .. and since I am at it, I will also try to write some seriously dense code.